minio/docs/source/reference/kubectl-minio-plugin.rst

    Valid values are ``v1`` or ``v1beta1``.

-   When not specified, the default is the API the Kubernetes provides.
+   When not specified, the default is the API Kubernetes provides.

 .. envvar:: MINIO_OPERATOR_RUNTIME

    Specify the type of runtime to use.

    Valid values are ``EKS``, ``Rancher``, or ``OpenShift``.
-   Leave blank if none of the value options apply.
+   Leave blank if none of the options apply.

    When set as ``EKS``, the :envvar:`MINIO_OPERATOR_CSR_SIGNER_NAME` must be ``beta.eks.amazonaws.com/app-serving``.